ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "For my own part," she rejoined, "I must confess that I never could see any beauty in her.
 Her face is too thin; her complexion has no brilliancy; and her features are not at all handsome.
-Her nose wants character--there is nothing marked in its lines.
+Her nose wants character -- there is nothing marked in its lines.
 Her teeth are tolerable, but not out of the common way; and as for her eyes, which have sometimes been called so fine, I could never see anything extraordinary in them.
 They have a sharp, shrewish look, which I do